Radiography Program Accepted Student Information

 Possess mature, emotional behaviors to ensure safety while caring for patients.
 Respond appropriately to constructive criticism as related to professional performance.
 Remain mentally and physically alert while performing clinical duties.

-All accepted students will be required to purchase the "professional liability" insurance through EFSC.
+All accepted students will be required to purchase the "professional accident and liability" insurance through EFSC.
 Health insurance will have to be purchased unless you are covered otherwise.
-Information about the health insurance is available through the EFSC Student Center.